cguenther0929/hygrometer_esp32_c3/README.md

 *v0.1.2 -- Code compiles.
 Text, lines, and images can all be printed to the display with success.

 *v0.1.3 -- Code compiles.
 Analog readings function.
 Features have been added to the console.
 Some cleanup has occurred.

+*v0.1.4 -- Code compiles.
+Processor goes into deep sleep and can be woken up via timeout or button press.
+Reads from the IO expander are functional.
+Trying to send an email will case the SOM to reset.